 Finalists will be contacted for an interview.

-Preference for these scholarships is given to nontraditional students who are enrolled in an undergraduate program at Ball State and are age 24 or older.
+Preference for these scholarships is given to nontraditional students who are enrolled in an undergraduate program at Ball State.

 See FAQs below for more details about who is eligible to apply.